interplaynetary/social-realization-module/frontend/README.md

 # todos

+-   properly setup the "orgs rendering", and updating
 -   adding links / urls to views/screens map them to state: http://localhost:1234/org/playnet
 -   craft a view for all routes
 -   add drag/drop interaction feature to move values between components